-On any given day in Victoria there are nine mobile case managers zooming about the state doing their best to ensure injured workers receive the right treatment at the right time.
+On any given day in Victoria our team of mobile case managers is zooming about the state doing their best to ensure injured workers receive the right treatment at the right time.
 After great success with the mobile case management service in New South Wales and South Australia, EML’s Victorian mobile case management program began in October 2016.

 What is mobile case management?

-“Mobile case management is a tailored, face-to-face service to help workers get back to work as soon as possible and in a sustainable way,” says Sue Baker, EML’s Regional Claims Manager.
+“Mobile case management is a tailored, face-to-face service to help workers get back to work as soon as possible and in a sustainable way,” says Robyn Bruce, EML’s Mobile Case Management Team Leader.
 “The reason EML offers mobile case management is that it helps people recover more quickly and return to work in a way that is suitable for them.
 Injured workers are not a number – they are often people who need support to navigate the worker compensation system.”

 Specialist, face to face help

 Worker compensation claims can be complex and small and medium-sized employers often have little or no experience in navigating these types of claims.
 Mobile case managers are deployed to help workers return to work in situations where there may not be a return to work plan in place or where there is a perceived relationship breakdown between the employee and employer.

 “Our mobile case managers come in as a specialist to assist the case manager, so there is dual ownership over the progress of the claim,” says Robyn.
 “Both case managers work closely around strategies and communication and they are very clear about their role and responsibilities with workers and employers so there is no confusion about who is doing what.”